hgeaydem/openshift-virt-labs/docs/workshop/content/welcome.md

 The lab environment consists of three (3) OpenShift masters and two (2) OpenShift workers.
 The installation consists of two networks, one for internal OpenShift communication, and another to represent a "public" network unrelated to OpenShift.
 This second network is connected to all OpenShift workers.
 We use this public network in the labs but it should be noted that the network uses an unroutable range and is just an example.
 The point is that it is external to OpenShift and could be any extra network.

-In additon to the OpenShift deployment we are running a bastion host with a few extra services:
+In addition to the OpenShift deployment we are running a bastion host with a few extra services:

-* A squid proxy server to allow a web browser on your local system access to the "publci" network mentioned above.
+* A squid proxy server to allow a web browser on your local system access to the "public" network mentioned above.
 Instructions on how to connect your browser to this are below.
 * An NFS server to provide basic storage to our OpenShift environment.
 It is full configured and available to the lab.

 Conceptually, the environment looks like this: